rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     ![In the "Boards">"Sprints" window, "PUL-Web" team, select "View options" icon and click on "People"](images/m1/people_v1.png)

-    > **Note**: This adjusts your view such that you can review the progress of tasks by person instead of by backlog item.
+    > **Note**: This adjusts your view such that you can review the progress of tasks by a person instead of by backlog item.

     > **Note**: There is also a lot of customization available.